sanketmuchhala/NewsSite/DEPLOYMENT.md

 # 🚀 Deployment Guide

-This guide covers deploying the Weird Sounds Discovery website to Vercel with all required services.
+This guide covers deploying the Funny News Aggregator website to Vercel with seamless GitHub integration.

 ## 📋 Prerequisites